mouadja02/bitcoin-news-data/README.md

 import glob
 import zipfile

-# Extract May data if needed
+# Extract a compressed data if needed
 with zipfile.ZipFile('XX052025.zip', 'r') as zip_ref:
     zip_ref.extractall('may_2025_data/')

 # Load all news data (June)